 Fujifilm’s higher-end X series cameras are some of the best around, so when the company decided to launch a scaled-back version of the X-T20 two years ago, we expected something special.
 While a very capable camera, the X-T100 didn’t quite blow us away but Fujifilm didn’t give up.
 Second time round and the camera maker has come close to hitting the mark with the X-T200.

-The new entry-level equivalent of the X-T30 is essentially an X-A7 with a viewfinder.
+The new beginner mirrorless camera equivalent of the X-T30 is essentially an X-A7 with a viewfinder.
 The X-T200 shares a lot of the latter’s features, including the same sensor, autofocus system, ISO sensitivity and 4K video prowess.
 And that makes the X-T200 a major improvement over its predecessor.

-There’s an increase in the price tag to match the upgrades that the X-T200 boasts.
-At $799.95 / £749 / AU$1,379 for a kit that includes the Super EBC XC 15-45mm f/3.5-5.6 OIS lens, it’s more expensive than the X-T100 at launch.
-It’s also a tad more expensive than the X-A7 kit, but you are paying for the benefit of a viewfinder when purchasing the X-T200.
+Although the X-T200 was a tad more expensive than its predecessor at launch, it's now one of the best cheap cameras around, offering great value.
+It's also one of the best YouTube cameras.
+It’s a tad more expensive than the X-A7 kit, but you are paying for the benefit of a viewfinder when purchasing the X-T200.
 But is there enough of an advantage here to make the new camera a worthwhile entry-level APS-C mirrorless camera?
 Let’s find out.

 - Updated 24.2MP sensor

 - 4K/30p video

 It’s hard to justify spending top dollar on a high-end kit when there are more affordable options available like the X-T200, but while it appears great on paper, it doesn’t quite match up with the X-T30.